 How to make focaccia

-Sift the corn flour into a bowl so that it is oxygenated with arrowroot and remove any lumps.
+Sift the corn flour into a bowl so that it is oxygenated and remove any lumps.

 Dissolve fresh yeast in 90 ml of water (if you use the granulated yeast, remember to activate it mixing it with half a glass of water, a dose of water taken from the 200 ml of water cited in the ingredients, and 1 teaspoon of rice malt.
 Cover the glass with a plastic film and let it rest for 5-10 minutes until a foamy layer forms on the surface).